Inventory of the Duncan Foley Papers, 1965-2001

 - 16.5 Linear Feet, 12375 Items

-- Location
+- Language

 Collection is restricted.
 Referee reports are restricted, requiring written permission from Duncan Foley to access, for ten years from date of creation.
 Personnel evaluations (tenure reviews, etc) are restricted, requiring written permission from Duncan Foley to access, for 25 years from date of creation.

-Also, all or portions of this collection may be housed off-site in Duke University's Library Service Center.
-Consequently, there may be a 24-hour delay in obtaining these materials.
+All or portions of this collection may be housed off-site in Duke University's Library Service Center.
+The library may require up to 48 hours to retrieve these materials for research use.

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.